iharshilbhatt/NestedCricket/README.md

 <ol>Match schedules and details are also available, organized hierarchically under a separate section.</ol>

-<ol>This hierarchical navigation ensures that users can explore related content intuitively, enhancing their overall experience.</ol>
+This hierarchical navigation ensures that users can explore related content intuitively, enhancing their overall experience.